Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 _____________

-The ``hasAttribute/2`` Function
+The ``hasAttribute/2`` function
 *******************************

 ..
 Note::

- The ``hasAttribute/2`` function is now deprecated and should not be used anymore.
+ The ``hasAttribute/2`` function is now deprecated and should not be used anymore, as no attribute is expected to be removed anymore either.

 To test whether an attribute is defined, one could use the ``hasAttribute/2`` function: ``hasAttribute(AState,AttributeName)``, which returns either ``true`` or ``false``, and cannot fail.

 For example, ``true = hasAttribute(State,whisker_color)`` matches if and only if the attribute ``whisker_color`` is defined in state ``State``.

-Note that generally it is a bad practice to define attributes outside of the constructor of an instance, as the availability of an attribute could then depend on the actual state, which is an eventuality generally difficult to manage reliably.
+Note that generally, as already mentioned, it is a bad practice to define attributes outside of the constructor of an instance, as the availability of an attribute could then depend on the actual state, which is an eventuality generally difficult to manage reliably.

 A better approach is instead to define all possible attributes directly from the constructor.
 They would then be assigned to their initial value and, if none is appropriate, they should be set to the atom ``undefined`` (instead of not being defined at all).

-The ``getAttribute/2`` Function
+The ``getAttribute/2`` function
 *******************************

 Getting the value of an attribute is to be done with the ``getAttribute/2`` function: